SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 For any installation parameter that you do not define at the command line, Sumo Logic will use a default value.
 No output is sent to the console during installation unless you use the `-console` parameter in conjunction with this option.

-Note that for a new Collector installation, even during a silent installation, you will be prompted to provide an authorization token, or an access ID and access key.
+Note that for a new Collector installation, even during a silent installation, you will be prompted to authenticate using either an authorization token or an access ID/access key pair.

 ### `-dir <directory>`

-Sets a different installation directory than the default.
+Allows you to specify a different installation directory than the default.

 ### `-varfile <fileName>`

 Instead of passing arguments via the command line, `-varfile` lets you specify a file that contains the arguments (without the `-V` flag).
 Since many operating systems allow you to list information about processes that are owned by other users, we recommend using the `-varfile` option to specify Sumo Logic credentials.

-Example:
+For example:
 1. To pass credentials when installing the Collector, create a file called **sumo_credentials.txt** with the following contents:
   ```txt title="sumo_credentials.txt"
   sumo.accessid=<access id>